gsantos-design/bold-horizon-ai-hub/AI_AUTOMATION_SETUP_GUIDE.md

 **Contact for Support**: The development team can assist with technical implementation, API integration, and campaign setup.
 Budget $2,000-5,000 for professional implementation and first month optimization.

-This AI automation system will multiply the Santiago Team's outreach capacity while maintaining the personal touch that Nolly and Pablo are known for in the Florida and New York markets.
+This AI automation system will multiply the Santiago Team's outreach capacity while maintaining the personal touch that Nolly and Pablo are known for in nationwide markets.